How to Handle Alerts & Popups in Selenium?

 1) Simple Alert

-The simple alert class in Selenium displays some information or warning on the screen.
+The simple alert displays information or a warning on screen.
+The user can only acknowledge it by clicking OK.

 2) Prompt Alert